DataValues/Geo/README.md

 # DataValues Geo

-Small library for parsing, formatting and representing coordinates.
+Small library for **parsing, formatting and representing coordinates**.
 This library supports multiple coordinate formats, it is well tested, and it is used by the software behind Wikipedia and Wikidata.

 [![Build Status](https://travis-ci.org/DataValues/Geo.svg?branch=master)](https://travis-ci.org/DataValues/Geo)